 How hard are checkpoints to complete?

-The guys at Duolingo have made the checkpoints pretty gruelling.
+The guys at Duolingo made the checkpoints on the old tree pretty grueling.

 If you’re super comfortable with the language, then you’ll probably be fine in most cases.

 But 30 questions without hints is a lot, especially with only 4 hearts.

 The challenge is an assortment of questions from throughout the previous unit, so expect to see examples from every skill you’ve worked through.